lulzzz/Adrien/docs/front-end-cshap-api-proposal-1.md

 Todos:

-* 4 tensor types: input, constant, flow, parameter
 * 2-stage compilation (dims first, TC second)
 * weight initialization
-* rephrase "layers" as TC
-* tensor comprehensions
 * columnar data-feeding pattern with chunks
+* discuss need for complex constants
 * dynamic generation of input datasets
 * `Ndarray` with `Memory<float>` or `Span<float>`

-## Introductive example
+## Basic concepts

-The API differentiates the `Tensor` which as symbolic from from the `Ndarray` which is the numeric counterpart.
+Adrien resolves around the concept of _computation network_ which can be automatically differentiated in order to learn from a dataset.
+The definition of a such a network is typically done at the _symbolic_ level, through a graph - referred as the _tensor graph_ - of _tensors_ and _tensor comprehensions_ (or simply _comprehensions_).
+The tensors, i.e. the variables of the computation, are glued together by the comprehensions, which can be seen as the high level operators over the tensors.

+This tensor graph can be compiled into the _compute graph_.
+The compute graph is the numeric counterpart of original symbolic graph.
+The compute graph involves _ND array_ (counterparts of tensors) and _kernels_ (counterparts of comprehensions).

+Tensors and ND arrays are represented by the classes `Tensor` and `Ndarray` respectively.
 Through a `TensorContext`, a graph of `Tensor` is built, which results in a `TensorGraph` object.
 The compilation of the `TensorGraph` goes in two stages: (A) infer all tensor dimensions (B) generate the tensor comprehensions.

 The base class `Tensor` is an untyped generic tensor; it is intended for a "programmatic" use case.
 The classes `Tensor1`, `Tensor2`, `Tensor3` only specifies the number of dimensions by not the dimension themselves.
 Finally, the `Tensor<D1, D2, D3>` generic descendants of `Tensor` are encoding the tensor dimensions through the generics.
 They lend themselves to some degree of type-inference support from C#.

 ```
 // untyped generic tensor
+class Tensor
+{
-class Tensor { }
+    public TensorContext Context { get; } // snipped
+}

 // 1D, 2D and 3D tensors, dim-untyped
 class Tensor1 : Tensor {}